kalihari90/frontend-mentor-4/README.md

 ### What I learned

 I've learnt to better organise my code.
-Biggest challenge was the mobile version, especially spacing ordered list.
+Biggest challenge was spacing ordered list and the mobile version.
 There was a lot of media queries on the mobile, but that's the cost of the desktop-first approach, which I prefer.

 Mobile version media queries: